Research

 Current Projects

-Cassario, A. L., Vallabha S., & Brandt, M. J. (in progress).
-Central attitudes are more resistant to change.
+Cassario, A. L., Vallabha, S., & Brandt, M. J. (Manuscript in preparation, target: Journal of Personality and Social Psychology).
+Central attitudes are more resistant to change, but are not necessarily less responsive to persuasive interventions.

-Cassario, A. L., & Brandt, M. J. (in progress).
-Conviction cascades: Moral conviction transmits through belief system network ties and explains increasing political sectarianism over time.
+Cassario, A. L., & Brandt, M. J. (Ongoing, data collection complete, target: Journal of Personality and Social Psychology).
+Conviction cascades: Moral conviction transmits through belief system ties.